Joint Distribution of Distance and Angles in Finite Wireless Networks: Introduction

 \subsection{Motivation and Scope}

-\IEEEPARstart{T}{he} need of greater bandwidths to accommodate the ever increasing demand of data rates have led to the use of higher frequency bands, e.g., millimeter wave (mmW) bands.
-Key to compensate the higher path loss experienced at these bands is directional beamforming, which uses a massive number of antenna elements that can be conveniently packed due to the smaller wave lengths.
-The enabling role of directional beamforming in the realization of 5G and beyond networks is indeed unquestionable, and appropriate modeling and analysis is needed to identify performance trends, trade-offs and limiting factors \cite{ElSawy17, DiRenzo21, Martin18_Mag}.
-This has motivated a number of works that analyze directional beamforming on a wide set of scenarios such as 5G cellular networks \cite{Shi21, Kalamkar21, Rebato19, Andrews17, Haenggi17, DiRenzo15}, vehicular networks \cite{Singh21, Ammar20, Yuanwei19}, device-to-device (D2D) communications \cite{Kusaladharma19, Haenggi18, Shuanshuan18, Deng17}, unmanned aerial vehicles (UAVs) based networks \cite{Maeng21, Azari20, Enayati19, New21, Chetlur17}, and wireless communications empowered with reconfigurable intelligent surfaces (RISs) \cite{Lyu21, Alouini21, Nemati21, Zhu20}, among others.
+\IEEEPARstart{T}{he} need {for} greater bandwidths to accommodate the ever{-}increasing demand of data rates {has} led to the use of higher frequency bands, e.g., millimeter wave (mmW) bands. {The} key to compensate {for} the higher path loss experienced at these bands is directional beamforming, which uses a massive number of antenna elements that can be conveniently packed due to the smaller {wavelengths}.
+The enabling role of directional beamforming in the realization of 5G and beyond networks is unquestionable, and appropriate modeling and analysis {are} needed to identify performance trends, trade-offs, and limiting factors \cite{ElSawy17, DiRenzo21, Martin18_Mag}. {For that reason}, {some} works {address previous problems by} analyzing directional beamforming on a {broad} set of scenarios such as 5G cellular networks \cite{Shi21, Kalamkar21, Rebato19}, vehicular networks \cite{Singh21, Ammar20, Yuanwei19}, device-to-device (D2D) communications \cite{Kusaladharma19, Haenggi18, Shuanshuan18}, unmanned aerial vehicles (UAVs) based networks \cite{Maeng21, Azari20, Enayati19}, and wireless communications empowered with reconfigurable intelligent surfaces (RISs) \cite{Lyu21, Alouini21, Nemati21}.

 In these works, assuming a random location of the transmitters/receivers, the analyses typically require the joint statistical distribution of the polar coordinates (distance and azimuth angle) in 2D scenarios; and that of the spherical coordinates, which also include the zenith (elevation) angle in 3D scenarios.
 The latter case is considered when the height of the nodes is relevant (e.g., UAV scenarios).
-In 2D scenarios it is assumed that the distance, $R$, and azimuth angle, $\Theta$, between the transmitter and receiver are independent random variables (RVs), where $\Theta$ follows a uniform distribution between $0$ and $2\pi$.
+In 2D scenarios{,} it is assumed that the distance, $R$, and azimuth angle, $\Theta$, between the transmitter and receiver are independent random variables (RVs), where $\Theta$ follows a uniform distribution between $0$ and $2\pi$.
 Those works investigating 3D scenarios make the same assumptions for the distance and azimuth angle, but they consider the zenith angle, $\Psi$, correlated with the distance.
 Such correlation comes from the fact that $\Psi$ can be expressed in simple terms as a trigonometric function of the distance and the height of the antennas.